Eagletown, Oklahoma: History

 Eagletown soon became a trading center on the Military Trace, an 1820s wagon trail through Choctaw Country built to connect Fort Towson to other military forts in Arkansas.
 After the Choctaw Nation created and passed its constitution in 1850, Eagletown became the "courtground" (i. e., county seat) of the newly created Eagle County.
 Jefferson Gardner, a Choctaw trader, opened a general store in 1874 on the east bank of the river.
 In 1884, built an imposing house that is now on the National Register of Historic Places (NRHP).
 Gardner became principal chief of the Choctaw Nation, but lost his fortune shortly after his term ended in 1896.

 After Oklahoma became a state, more white settlers moved into the former Choctaw territory.
 Eagle County had been abolished and superseded by McCurtain County at statehood.
 Some of the settlers became farmers, while others worked in the expanding timber industry.
-Choctaw Lumber Company (later Dierks Forests) built a camp in Eagletown to house the timberworkers.
-The company also built a railway-- the Texas, Oklahoma and Eastern Railroad-- that connected to its line in Arkansas.
+Choctaw Lumber Company (later Dierks Forests) built a camp in Eagletown to house the timber workers.
+The company also built a railway—the Texas, Oklahoma and Eastern Railroad—that connected to its line in Arkansas.

-The Texas, Oklahoma and Eastern Railroad laid a track from Valliant, Oklahoma to DeQueen, Arkansas in 1920.
+The Texas, Oklahoma and Eastern Railroad laid a track from Valliant, Oklahoma, to DeQueen, Arkansas, in 1920.
 It built a depot 2.5 miles southeast of the river crossing.
 Many of the existing Eagleton businesses moved to new facilities near the new depot.
 Little remains of the old Eagle Town except the Gardner house.

+Geography

+Eagletown is in eastern McCurtain County mostly on the south side of U.S. Route 70, which leads west 9 mi to Broken Bow and east 14 mi to De Queen, Arkansas.
+Idabel, the McCurtain county seat, is 21 mi to the southwest.

+According to the U.S. Census Bureau, the Eagletown CDP has a total area of 4.7 sqmi, of which 0.01 sqmi, or 0.19%, are water.
+The Mountain Fork River, a south-flowing tributary of the Little River and part of the Red River watershed, forms the western edge of the CDP.